 Retrospective adjustment applies new information to past and future years, resulting in adjustment of reported initiative-specific achievement of energy savings as well as future year initiative performance assumptions

 Prospective adjustment applies new information to future years only

+On February 19, 2020 the MEEA and Resource Innovations discussed the status of comments on the policy document and changes that had been made to further clarify them.

 Proposed Policy Resolutions for Review (May 2020):

+How will energy savings derived from/attributed to market transformation (MT) initiatives be incorporated into utility energy efficiency portfolio cost-effectiveness calculations?

-In its development of a cost-effective portfolio of energy efficiency measures, a utility will apply Illinois’s Total Resource Cost (TRC) Test to market transformation initiative costs and energy savings the same way it is applied to traditional resource acquisition or other current forms of energy efficiency programming.
-Traditionally, the utilities only count measures performed within the relevant 4-year energy efficiency cycle during which they occurred.
+Resolution: In its development of a cost-effective portfolio of energy efficiency measures, a utility will apply Illinois’s Total Resource Cost (TRC) Test to market transformation initiative costs and energy savings the same way it is applied to traditional resource acquisition or other current forms of energy efficiency programming.
+Traditionally, the utilities only count measures installed within the relevant 4-year energy efficiency cycle during which they occurred.
 An MT initiative could continue across multiple four-year cycles, but a single four-year portfolio cycle’s cost-effectiveness will reflect the MT activities that occurred within the corresponding four-year cycle.
-In the case of MT initiatives, utilities will report two portfolio TRC analyses to the ICC: 1) the total EE portfolio with MT initiatives included and 2) the total EE portfolio without MT initiatives both for the full four-year period.
+Utilities will report the following TRC analyses to the ICC for portfolio cost-effectiveness: 1) the total EE portfolio with MT initiatives included and 2) the total EE portfolio without MT initiatives both for the full four-year period.

+Assuming an adjustment of an MT initiative’s natural market baseline (NMB) is necessitated by new information, will such adjustments be applied retrospectively to past savings estimates or prospectively to future estimates?

-A market transformation initiative’s natural market baseline (NMB) assumptions unless or until information arises that necessitates adjustments be made to the NMB
+Resolution: A market transformation initiative’s natural market baseline (NMB) assumptions remain constant unless or until information arises that necessitates adjustments be made to the NMB.
+When new information requires adjustments to be made, any and all adjustments will be applied prospectively.

+This resolution is contingent on reaching consensus on the process for updating the NMB.

+How will MT initiative derived energy savings and costs be dealt with across 4-year EE planning cycle periods?

-When new information requires adjustments to be made, any and all adjustments will be applied prospectivelyMarket transformation initiative-derived energy savings are not bound to the four-year cycle in which the initiative originated.
-Accordingly, any energy savings that result from an initiative with approved savings protocols will be attributed to the utility during whichever present or future four-year Energy Efficiency Plan cycle in which they occur.
+Resolution: Market transformation initiative-derived energy savings are not bound to the four-year cycle in which the initiative originated.
+Accordingly, any energy savings that result from an initiative with approved savings protocols will be attributed to the current or future four-year Energy Efficiency Plan cycle in which they occur.

-On an annual basis, each utility will calculate, track and report estimates of each MT initiative’s performance to-date
+Resolution: On an annual basis, each utility will calculate, track and report estimates of each MT initiative’s performance to-date.

+How will MT savings be incorporated into utility goals (gas and electric) and utility performance incentives (electric) and for what duration will continued market savings be credited to the utility after active utility engagement has ended or been reduced significantly?

-he following policy issues will be resolved for each initiative as it is developed:
+Resolution: The following policy issues will be resolved for each initiative as the initiative is developed:

-How market transformation-derived savings are incorporated into gas and electric utility EE savings goals.

-How market transformation-derived savings will be incorporated into electric utility financial incentives.
+How MT-derived savings will be estimated for utility’s energy savings goals (gas and electric) and incentives (electric-only).

 How long a period of time utilities can take credit for new savings that continue to accrue after active utility engagement has been reduced or ended.
 This is independent from the lifetime of the measure(s).